CySlaytor/RAGuideDesigner/docs/index.md

 *Showcase of the right-click context menu over an Achievement Category, showing options like "Add Achievement", "Duplicate", and "Delete".*

 ### Reordering with Drag & Drop and Shortcuts
-You can easily reorder items within the same category.
+You can easily reorder items like achievements, categories, and credits within their respective lists.

-*   **Drag & Drop:** Click and drag an achievement or category to a new position.
+*   **Drag & Drop:** Click and drag an item to a new position.
 A line will indicate where it will be dropped.
 You can even drag achievements between different categories.
 *   **Keyboard Shortcuts:** Select an item and use `Alt+Up` and `Alt+Down` to move it within its list.
 This is often faster and more precise than dragging.

 ## 4. The Editors